justincpresley/go-cobs/README.md

 *What is Consistent Overhead Byte Stuffing?* [Wiki](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) - [Technical Paper](http://www.stuartcheshire.org/papers/cobsforton.pdf)

-The goal of 'COBS' is to remove a special byte within given data by replacing all special bytes with "flags", a byte telling where the next special byte is.
-There is minimal overhead in COBS as indicated by the paper itself.
+The goal of '*COBS*' is to remove a special byte within given data by replacing all special bytes with "flags", a byte telling where the next special byte is.
+There is minimal overhead with *COBS* as indicated by the paper itself.

 ## Usage

-It is suggested to try out this library by running ```go run .``` instead of one the [examples](https://github.com/justincpresley/go-cobs/tree/master/examples) to visualize **go-cobs**.
+**It is suggested to try out this library** by running ```go run .``` inside of one the [examples](https://github.com/justincpresley/go-cobs/tree/master/examples) to visualize **go-cobs**.

 The full API documentation is available on [pkg.go.dev](https://pkg.go.dev/github.com/justincpresley/go-cobs).